 - An effective metric for planned maintenance program performance is a must.
 Baretich recommends the following: MTBF-PM, which equates mean time between PM-related failures.

-Create the Right Governance Structure
+Create the Right Governance Structure for the AEM Program

 Samantha Jacques, PhD, FACHE, AAMIF, vice president of clinical engineering services at Grand Blanc, Mich.-based McLaren Health Care, insists biomed leaders have to get the governance structure right in order to achieve success.
 The role of a governance structure is to ensure clinical and technical decision-makers are reviewing and approving devices for the program, she says.